We offer a range of materials and construction techniques.

 The leather used for our bags is vegetable-tanned and sourced from Greenhalghs Tannery in Ballarat, Victoria.

-The Kangaroo leather is vegetable-tanned from a tannery in NSW.
+The Kangaroo leathers are vegetable-tanned from a tannery in NSW and QLD.

 The Yearling leather is sourced directly from northern Italy.